folio-org/docs/content/en/docs/Settings/Settings_data_export/settings_data_export.md

 ### Editing an export field mapping profile

+Note: While a field mapping is assigned to a job profile, it cannot be edited or deleted.

 1. In the **Field mapping profiles** pane, find the profile you want to edit and select it.
 2. In the **field mapping profile details** window, click **Actions \> Edit**.
 3. Make your changes to the profile.